interledgerjs/ilp-connector/README.md

 You could be a developer who runs an Interledger connector so you can point all of your apps to it.
 This would allow you to change Interledger providers just by reconfiguring your connector without having to update the credentials in every single one of your apps.

 It also gives you a single place to manage your money.
 This version of the connector is pretty rudimentary, but in the future it will be able to tell you which app spent how much and when they sent it, how much each app earned etc.

+[moneyd](https://github.com/interledgerjs/moneyd) is a wrapper around this connector implementation which makes it easy to run a personal connector.

 #### The heart of an Interledger Service Provider (ILSP)